Benefits of new Alzheimer’s treatment lecanemab are too small to justify the cost to the NHS | National Institute for Health and Clinical Excellence (NICE)

 Lecanemab (also called Leqembi and made by Eisai) is for slowing progression in mild cognitive impairment or mild dementia due to Alzheimer’s disease (AD) in adults and has been licensed by The Medicines and Healthcare products Regulatory Agency (MHRA) today.

-It is the first medicine to be licensed in the UK that has been shown to slow down progression of the disease, by between 4 and 6 months, NICE's independent committee heard.
+It is the first medicine to be licensed for Great Britain that has been shown to slow down progression of the disease, by between 4 and 6 months, NICE's independent committee heard.

 However, the costs of providing the treatment, including fortnightly infusions in hospital and intensive monitoring for side effects, combined with the relatively small benefits it provides to patients means it cannot be considered good value for the taxpayer, the independent NICE committee has said.